carletes/namespaces-in-operation/docs/ch04-user-namespaces.md

     CapPrm: 0000001fffffffff
     CapEff: 0000001fffffffff

-There are some subtleties to the implementation of the userns_child_exec program.
-First, either the parent process (i.e., the caller of clone()) or the new child process could update the user ID and group ID maps of the new user namespace.
+There are some subtleties to the implementation of the `userns-child-exec` program.
+First, either the parent process (i.e., the caller of `clone()`) or the new child process could update the user ID and group ID maps of the new user namespace.
 However, following the rules above, the only kind of mapping that the child process could define would be one that maps just its own effective user ID.
 If we want to define arbitrary user and group ID mappings in the child, then that must be done by the parent process.
-Furthermore, the parent process must have suitable capabilities, namely CAP_SETUID, CAP_SETGID, and (to ensure that the parent has the permissions needed to open the mapping files) CAP_DAC_OVERRIDE.
+Furthermore, the parent process must have suitable capabilities, namely `CAP_SETUID`, `CAP_SETGID`, and (to ensure that the parent has the permissions needed to open the mapping files) `CAP_DAC_OVERRIDE`.

-Furthermore, the parent must ensure that it updates the mapping files before the child calls execve() (otherwise we have exactly the problem described above, where the child will lose capabilities during the execve()).
-To do this, the two processes employ a pipe to ensure the required synchronization; comments in the program source code give full details.
+Furthermore, the parent must ensure that it updates the mapping files before the child calls `execve()` (otherwise we have exactly the problem described above, where the child will lose capabilities during the `execve())`.
+To do this, the two processes employ a pipe to ensure the required synchronization;
+comments in the program source code give full details.

-Viewing user and group ID mappings
+## Viewing user and group ID mappings

-The examples so far showed the use of /proc/PID/uid_map and /proc/PID/gid_map files for defining a mapping.
+The examples so far showed the use of `/proc/PID/uid_map` and `/proc/PID/gid_map` files for defining a mapping.
 These files can also be used to view the mappings governing a process.
-As when writing to these files, the second (ID-outside-ns) value is interpreted according to which process is opening the file.
-If the process opening the file is in the same user namespace as the process PID, then ID-outside-ns is defined with respect to the parent user namespace.
-If the process opening the file is in a different user namespace, then ID-outside-ns is defined with respect to the user namespace of the process opening the file.
+As when writing to these files, the second (`ID-outside-ns`) value is interpreted according to which process is opening the file.
+If the process opening the file is in the same user namespace as the process PID, then `ID-outside-ns` is defined with respect to the parent user namespace.
+If the process opening the file is in a different user namespace, then `ID-outside-ns` is defined with respect to the user namespace of the process opening the file.

- We can illustrate this by creating a couple of user namespaces running shells, and examining the uid_map files of the processes in the namespaces.
+We can illustrate this by creating a couple of user namespaces running shells, and examining the `uid_map` files of the processes in the namespaces.
 We begin by creating a new user namespace with a process running a shell:

     $ id -u            # Display effective user ID 1000